Elisha2310/Endophytic-Bacteria-Identification/README.md

 # Endophytic Bacteria Identification Project

 ## Project Description
-This project aims to identify endophytic bacteria from plant samples using molecular and bioinformatics approaches.
+This project aims to identify endophytic bacteria from Tylosema esculentum using molecular and bioinformatics approaches.

 ## Methods
 1. Sample collection and surface sterilization